FBoucher/stream-projects/Streams/2019-06-03-Bringing the Unit test Results from the Container to Azure Pipeline.md

-# 2019-06-03 - Can We Execute the DotNet Tests inside a Docker Container from Azure Pipeline
+# 2019-06-03 - Bringing the Unit test Results from the Container to Azure Pipeline

 Summary
 -------